 REQUIREMENTS FOR THE MAJOR (B.A.)

-PSY 100 and PSY 210; one course from laboratory group A; one course from laboratory group B; two 300-level non-lab courses; four additional psychology courses, only one of which may be at the 400-level, one of which must be the prerequisite for a 300-level group A lab course, and one of which must be the prerequisite for the 300-level group B lab course; and one course from outside the department that provides another perspective on behavior.
+PSY 100 and PSY 210; one course from laboratory group A; one course from laboratory group B; two 300-level non-lab courses; four additional psychology courses, only one of which may be at the 400-level, one of which must be the prerequisite for a 300-level group A lab course, and one of which must be the prerequisite for the 300-level group B lab course; and one course from outside of the department that provides another perspective on behavior.
 All courses must be passed with a grade of C- or higher.
-Credit/no credit courses cannot be counted towards the major.
+Credit/no credit courses cannot be counted toward the major.

 REQUIREMENTS FOR THE MAJOR (B.S.)

-All of the requirements for the B.A. in psychology, plus five additional courses in the natural sciences, approved by the adviser, assuming the course that provides a perspective on behavior from a discipline other than psychology is in the natural sciences.
+All of the requirements for the B.A. in psychology, plus five additional courses in the natural sciences, approved by the advisor, assuming the course that provides a perspective on behavior from a discipline other than psychology is in the natural sciences.
 Otherwise, six additional natural science courses are needed.
 All courses must be passed with a grade of C- or higher.
-Credit/no credit courses cannot be counted towards the major.
+Credit/no credit courses cannot be counted toward the major.

 REQUIREMENTS FOR THE MINOR

 PSY 100 and PSY 210; one psychology laboratory course (either group); and three additional elective psychology courses, only one of which may be at the 400-level.
 One of the electives must be a prerequisite for either a group A or B laboratory course.
 All courses must be passed with a grade of C- or higher.
-Credit/no credit courses cannot be counted towards the minor.
+Credit/no credit courses cannot be counted toward the minor.

 200-LEVEL ELECTIVE COURSES